infokadze/infokadze/README.md

 c) My other apps' screenshots could be found here -> https://github.com/infokadze/Screenshots-for-ready-apps).

 All in all:
-- I develop using UIKit most of the times;
+- I develop using UIKit most of the times using MVC or MVC-Coordinator;
 - CocoaPods -> feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, UnityAds, Google AddMob, etc.
 - API ->  I have used odds-api, news-api and TheSportsDB in my projects.
 - 💬 Send me an email if you are just curious about my work at infokadze@gmail.com or a message me on Telegram @infokadze or connect with me via LinkedIn -> https://www.linkedin.com/in/igor-prokopenko-4b5a9a225/.